aristanetworks/atd-public/topologies/datacenter/labguides/source/ansible_adhoc_and_simple_playbooks.rst

 .. code-block:: ini

     [veos]
-    192.168.0.14
+    192.168.0.12

 This is an Ansible hosts file - you might recognize it as INI formatted!
 The top bracketed entry is a group, and the entry below it is a host.
-Save the file to your desktop.
+Save the file to your project directory.

 Now, let’s run an ad-hoc command.
 Open up your handy terminal window, and enter:

 .. code-block:: bash

-    ansible veos -i ~/Desktop/hosts -m raw -a "show version" -u arista -k
+    ansible veos -i hosts -m raw -a "show version" -u arista -k

 Enter the password **{REPLACE_PWD}** when prompted.